-When clients come for Follow On sessions, they frequently talk about how planning and organisation have been the keys to making successful changes in their diet and lifestyle.
+When clients come for Follow On sessions, they tell me how planning and organisation have been the keys to making successful changes in their diet and lifestyle.

-Without a bit of forward planning, even the most basic new habits fail to establish.
-Planning and organising are the foundations to your new way of eating, and you will thank yourself repeatedly during a hectic week, when you get home late and take a batch-cooked homemade soup out the freezer rather than a sad, beige, ready meal.
+Planning and organising are the foundations to your new way of eating.
+You will repeatedly thank yourself during a hectic week when you get home late and take a batch-cooked homemade soup out the freezer rather than a sad, beige, ready meal.

 There are two main areas to focus on when it comes to planning ahead;